 During the period of exclusive breastfeeding (no supplements, night and day nursing, and little or no pacifier use) most moms won’t have a period during the first six months.
 If these conditions are met, breastfeeding is a very effective method of birth control (more than 98% protection).

-Some women will have periods even when they are exclusively nursing, but this is uncommon.
+Some women will have full periods even when they are exclusively nursing, but this is uncommon.
 Moms can nurse for months or years after starting their periods.
 It’s not unusual for periods to be different after pregnancy.
 Some moms find their periods are irregular for awhile after their cycle starts back, and the flow is often lighter with less cramping than before.

 Some mothers (but not most) will notice a temporary decrease in their supply during their period, but it builds back up quickly.

-Just be aware that you are now officially fertile again, so be careful!
+Just be aware that once you start your period, you are officially fertile again, so be careful!